-The Palo Alto County Fair traces its beginnings back to August of 1926 – eighty years ago.
+The Palo Alto County Fair traces its beginnings back to August of 1926 – ninety years ago.
 The first ever Palo Alto County Fair drew 4H’ers, their parents, and a cross section of the local population to several tents that were set up on a farmstead owned by Dick Petty, called Rutland Park, on the northern side of Emmetsburg.
 Today, that location is Kearney State Park, and adjoins the Wild Rose Golf Club, along the shores of Five Island Lake.

 A local centenarian remembers the rides of that first Palo Alto County Fair, as she babysat for a family living nearby.
 Unfortunately, the history of the early Palo Alto County Fair exists only in the memories of a few historians, our long-time 4-H supports and area residents.
 It is possible that there may have been an earlier county fair, but this August date and location are the first that are remembered.

 Another local former 4H’er remembers the Palo Alto County Fair being held on the grounds of the old Palo Alto County Farm, approximately a half-mile south of the community, along Iowa Highway Four.
 Memories of this location include a baby beef show in a barn on the county farmstead during the late 1920’s.
 The recollections of another local historian identify a 20-acre site north of Evergreen Cemetery, just a quarter-mile north of the old County Farm.